 • identify the task-specific standards on which judgments about evidence in student work will be made (see the standard elaborations).

 'Working the assessment' to confirm the alignment

-The following characteristics of effective assessment can be used to assist and support schools with reviewing and evaluating their assessments.
+The following characteristics of effective assessment can be used to assists and supports schools with reviewing and evaluating their assessments.

 Figure 4: Assessment evaluation using the characteristics of effective assessment